JagadishVarma95/falcon/README.md

 Spring Boot Ecommerce application

 How to run and deploy ?
-1.git clone the repo.
+1. Git clone the repo.
-2.change the mysql username,password & dbUrl as per your local in application.properties
+2. Change the mysql username,password & dbUrl as per your local in application.properties
-3.run mvn clean install.
+3. Run mvn clean install.
-4.Deploy the war file in target folder
+4. Deploy the war file in target folder

 API'S